 These are some of the common questions we get about PLC training & PLC programming from students and aspiring engineers.

-PLC training is designed to help you learn how to program a programmable logic controller or PLC.
+PLC training is designed to help you learn how to program a programmable logic controllers or PLCs.
 You can start learning PLC programming online for free through written tutorials, videos, courses or books.

 A good PLC training program should help you lay a solid foundation by teaching you PLC hardware, programming, troubleshooting, and design.